Frequently Asked Questions

 - Assisting private contractors that need to work near our water mains network throughout the Townships and Milford Borough when they are unable to obtain immediate assistance.

 - Maintaining records, minutes and files required for Federal and State public water supply regulations.

 Q. What awards and recognition has the Authority received?

 A. The Authority received Pennsylvania Rural Water Association’s Water System of the Year Award in 2007.
 In 2008 our Vice-Chairman, Thomas Hoff, was awarded Decision Maker of the Year Award again from Pennsylvania Rural Water Association.
 In 2010 our Assistant Superintendent, Nick May, was awarded the Rookie Plant Operator of the Year Award again from Pennsylvania Rural Water Association and was acknowledged by a Certificate of Recognition from Senator Lisa Baker.

-A. In 2013, the Authority received a commendable rating (highest rating) from the Department of Environmental Protection (DEP) on its Tri-Annual filter plant performance evaluation completed in September.
+A. In 2013, the Authority received a commendable rating (highest rating) from the DEP on its Tri-Annual filter plant performance evaluation completed in September.

-A. In 2013, 2014 and 2015, the Authority received the DEP’s Area Wide Optimization Program Award for outstanding efforts towards optimizing filter plant performance.
+A. In 2013, 2014, 2015, 2016, 2017, 2018 and 2019, the Authority received DEP’s Area Wide Optimization Program Award for outstanding efforts towards optimizing filter plant performance.
 The Authority was one of nine treatment plants recognized out of the 480 treatment plants in the State of Pennsylvania.